JohnBra/aoc-golang/README.md

 The goal is to solve all puzzles with no external packages, meaning I will implement datastructures, algorithms, etc. in go.

-I believe this helps me get used to the syntax and understand many if not most of the language features.

 The project structure may change over time as I add solutions and packages.

 ## Usage